 I felt great.
 I had just taught an amazing lesson on annotating poems.
 Students gave me high-fives as they walked out the door.
 Finally, they would be writing intelligent analysis in their poetry essays

 I had work to do.
-I had to create a list of poems by Robert Frost with Robert Frost teaching activities.
+I had to create a list of poems by Robert Frost along with a list of activities.
 Here's what I came up with:

 Teaching Poems by Robert Frost